 Small handful whole toasted walnuts

-Stir together flour, salt, and baking soda.
+Stir together flour, salt, baking soda and cornstarch.
 When thoroughly mixed, add to creamed mixture and stir.
 The dough should seem kind of dry at this point.

 Before the flour is fully mixed in, add the walnuts and chocolate chips and continue mixing (may need to use hands) allowing some of the walnuts to break.

-Divide dough into 2 big balls.
-Stack them in the bowl and chill the dough for an hour or so.
+Divide dough into 2 big balls or make 1 big ball (6 oz) and a “mini” ball (3 oz).
+Stack them in the bowl, then cover and chill the dough for an hour or so (or overnight if possible).

 When ready to bake, bake on a parchment lined cookie sheet in a 350 degree oven for 21 minutes.
 Let sit on cookie sheet for about 10 minutes to cool, them remove.